 In more insulated communities, where schooling, work, and social life may be closely tied to communal structures, those who turn to Christ may also need help navigating housing, employment changes, education decisions, and trustworthy relationships outside former support systems.
 In some communities that maintain stronger separation from state institutions or wider society, access to broader opportunities and practical support can become especially important for those who leave the community.

-Pray that Hasidic Jewish people in Israel would come to see in the Law, the Prophets, and the Writings that Jesus Christ is the promised Messiah.
+Pray that Hasidic Jewish people in the United States would come to see in the Law, the Prophets, and the Writings that Jesus Christ is the promised Messiah.

-Pray for biblically grounded believers in Israel who can engage Hasidic communities with love, courage, patience, and deep respect for the Scriptures.
+Pray for biblically grounded believers in the United States who can engage Hasidic communities with love, courage, patience, and deep respect for the Scriptures.

 Pray for rebbes, rabbis, teachers, fathers, and mothers, that the Lord would stir questions that lead them to the full truth about the Messiah.